 The information contained within this website is no substitute for specific advice and we will not accept liability if you rely solely on information from the website.

 We don’t take any responsibility for actions taken based on the information on our website.
 Please speak to our consultants if you need more information.
-The information on our website was written specifically for Smart Accounting clients.
-Some of the information contained on our website might not be applicable if you do not have a business managed by Smart Accounting.
+The information on our website was written specifically for Smart Acc clients.
+Some of the information contained on our website might not be applicable if you do not have a business managed by Smart Acc.
 By necessity, the information on our website can only provide a short overview and it is essential to seek professional advice before applying the contents from our website.
 No responsibility can be taken for any loss arising from action taken or refrained from on the basis of the information on our website.
 Details are correct at time of writing.

 It is important that you read this page as it contains important information regarding accessing our website.

 By accessing this website you agree to the terms and conditions set out below: